PeiyuanQi/hexo-theme-yilia/README.md

 # Changes Compared with Original Yilia:
 - Fix problem of badjs receiver closed.
 - Change data.ejs hanzi to English to show "Today" for today's post.
+  - Known Issue: Static website generated, it means if user does not regenerate a website after the the day a post is posted, its post date will remain to be Today
+  - Temporary change to "Latest" instead of "Today"

 # Usage